Options

 export CIBW_DEBUG_TRACEBACK=TRUE

-Increase/decrease the output of pip wheel
+Increase/decrease the output of the build

 Platform-specific environment variables are also available:

-CIBW_BUILD_VERBOSITY_MACOS | CIBW_BUILD_VERBOSITY_WINDOWS | CIBW_BUILD_VERBOSITY_LINUX | CIBW_BUILD_VERBOSITY_PYODIDE
+CIBW_BUILD_VERBOSITY_MACOS | CIBW_BUILD_VERBOSITY_WINDOWS | CIBW_BUILD_VERBOSITY_LINUX | CIBW_BUILD_VERBOSITY_IOS | CIBW_BUILD_VERBOSITY_PYODIDE

 Examples